jarvisar/datavis-project1/README.md

 ## Credits

 This project was created by Adam Jarvis for CS 5124.
 The exoplanet data used in this project was obtained from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/) and the visualizations were created using [D3.js](https://d3js.org/).

+Be sure to check out the [documentation](https://sites.google.com/view/adam-jarvis/out-of-this-world) on the project site to learn more about the design and development process.